-Before joining Politico in 2015, I spent almost a decade covering poverty and criminal justice, both as a staff multimedia reporter at several outlets and as a freelance journalist.
-Here are some publications from that time:
+Before joining Politico in 2015, I spent almost a decade covering poverty and criminal justice, both as a staff multimedia reporter at several outlets and as a freelance journalist:

 - Fatal corrections.
 Inside the deadly riot that pushed the US justice department to rein in private prisons.

 - What a dollar store reveals about US inequality.
 There is a bidding war between two rock-bottom retailing chains over Family Dollar, a store serving many low-income communities in the US.
 It's a story about the richest and the poorest members of the US society.

 - The slum at Ice Factory.
 In the center of Berlin, Bulgarian Roma live under third-world conditions in a deserted factory building.

 (In German.
 Spiegel, November 6, 2013)